Division of Student Affairs | Senior Staff

 Cheryl S. Finlay, PhD

-Associate Dean and Director of Career Development and Placement Assistance
+Associate Dean and Director of Career Center

 Prior to joining the Pitt staff, Finlay worked in the Career Development Center of Jewish Family & Children’s Service for 11 years, including the past four as the director.
 She also served as the Executive Director of the Chatham College Center for Professional Development, as Director of the Point Park College Career Planning and Placement Office, and in private practice as a career consultant.
 She is a member of the Southeastern/Atlantic Coast Career Conference (SEACnet); the National Association of Colleges and Employers (NACE), serving as a NACE Ambassador; the Eastern Association of Colleges and Employers (EACE), serving on the Sponsorship Committee; and the National Association of Student Personnel Administrators (NASPA).
 Finlay is the Recording Secretary of the Executive Board of the Lambda Sigma National Sophomore Honor Society and has been staff advisor for Pitt’s Alpha Chapter for the past three years.